Wednesday, November 22, 2023

 Carinderia menu often contains a wide variety of popular Filipino foods.

-It’s like saying a carinderia experience is part of the day in the life of Filipinos, especially before the pandemic when everyone’s movement was unfettered.
+It’s like saying a carinderia experience is part of a day in life of Filipinos, especially before the pandemic when everyone’s movement was unfettered.

-Filipino carinderia customers have habitually visited their favorite carinderia businesses for various reasons.
+Filipino carinderia customers have developed the habit of visiting their favorite carinderia business for various reasons.

 • They might not have enough time to cook at home.
 They lack cooking skills.